-Readers on Stage: Resources for Reader’s Theater (or Readers Theatre), With Tips, Play Scripts, and Worksheets, or How to Do Simple Children’s Plays That Build Reading Fluency and Love of Literature, by Aaron Shepard, Shepard Publications, 2004.
+Resources for Reader’s Theater (or Readers Theatre), With Tips, Scripts, and Worksheets, or How to Use Simple Children’s Plays to Build Reading Fluency and Love of Literature, by Aaron Shepard, Shepard Publications, 2004.
 Everything you need to start or go further with reader’s theater.

 Readers Theater for Building Fluency: Strategies and Scripts for Making the Most of This Highly Effective, Motivating, and Research-Based Approach to Oral Reading, by Jo Worthy, Scholastic, 2005.
 A fine introduction to reader’s theater in the classroom, with detailed instructions, plus the theory behind how and why it works—all in a brief, lively, easy-to-read presentation.
 Grades 3–6.

 Readers Theatre for Beginning Readers, by Suzanne I. Barchers, Teacher Ideas Press, 1993.
 Twenty-four scripts of folktales and fables from around the world, plus tips on reader’s theater in the classroom.
 Grades 1–4.
 One of many reader’s theater titles by this author.

 Frantic Frogs and Other Frankly Fractured Folktales for Readers Theatre, by Anthony D. Fredericks, Teacher Ideas Press, 1993.
 Fiercely funny flummery for grades 4–8.
 Kids love this kind of stuff!
 One of many reader’s theater titles by this author.